Iterative Graph Self-Distillation: Iterative Graph Self-distillation

 With the standard supervised loss like cross entropy or mean square error $\mathcal{L} (\mathcal{G}_L, \theta)$, the overall objective can be summarized as:

-Common semi-supervised learning methods use consistency regularization to measure discrepancy between predictions made on perturbed unlabeled data points to get better prediction stability and generalization performance \citep{oliver2018realistic}.
+Common semi-supervised learning methods use consistency regularization to measure discrepancy between predictions made on perturbed unlabeled data points for better prediction stability and generalization \citep{oliver2018realistic}.
 By contrast, our methods enforce consistency constraints between latents from different views, which acts as a regularizer for learning directly from labels.

-Labeled data provides additional supervision about graph classes and alleviates biased negative sampling.
+Labeled data provides extra supervision about graph classes and alleviates biased negative sampling.
 However, they are costly to attain in many areas.
 Therefore, we develop a contrastive self-training algorithm to leverage label information more effectively than cross entropy in the semi-supervised scenario.
 In the algorithm, we train the model using a small amount of labeled data and then fine-tune it by iterating between assigning pseudo-labels to unlabeled examples and training models using the augmented dataset.
-In this way, we can harvest massive pseudo-labels for unlabeled examples.
+In this way, we harvest massive pseudo-labels for unlabeled examples.

-With increasing size of augmented labeled dataset, the discriminative power of IGSD can be improved iteratively by contrasting more positive pairs belonging to the same class.
-In this way, we accumulate high-quality psuedo-labels after each iteration to compute the supervised contrastive loss in Eq. \ref{eq:supcon_loss} and make distinction from conventional self-training algorithms \citep{rosenberg2005semi}.
-On the other hand, traditional self-training can only use psuedo-labels for computing cross entropy only.
+With increasing size of the augmented labeled dataset, the discriminative power of IGSD can be improved iteratively by contrasting more positive pairs belonging to the same class.
+In this way, we accumulate high-quality psuedo-labels after each iteration to compute the supervised contrastive loss in Eq.(\ref{eq:supcon_loss}) and make distinction from conventional self-training algorithms \citep{rosenberg2005semi}.
+On the contrary, traditional self-training can use psuedo-labels for computing cross entropy only.